-Irritable bowel syndrome (IBS) is a common functional gastrointestinal disorder (FGID) affecting one in seven Australian adults and is also common in the USA, Europe and many Asian countries.
-This condition is characterised by chronic and relapsing symptoms; lower abdominal pain and discomfort, bloating, wind, distension and altered bowel habit (ranging from diarrhoea to constipation) but with no abnormal pathology.
-The diagnosis of IBS/FGID should be made by a medical practitioner.
+The Low FODMAP diet was developed by researchers at Monash University.
+The Monash team, led by Peter Gibson, provided the first evidence that a Low FODMAP diet improves IBS symptoms.
+Irritable bowel syndrome (IBS) is a common functional gastrointestinal disorder affecting one in seven Australian adults and is also common in the USA, Europe and many Asian countries.
+IBS is characterised by chronic and relapsing symptoms; lower abdominal pain and discomfort, bloating, wind, distension and altered bowel habit (ranging from diarrhoea to constipation) but with no abnormal pathology.
+The diagnosis of IBS should be made by a medical practitioner.

 Join the Conversation